How to Get Car Insurance for New Drivers (2026 Guide)

 1. 1

 Staying on a parent's policy is almost always cheaper for drivers under 25 who live at home.
-Most insurers allow parents to add licensed dependents who reside at the same address, and the combined premium is typically lower than buying separate policies.
-You'll need to switch to your own policy if you move out, buy your own car, or turn 26.
-Review how long you can stay on your parents' car insurance to understand when it's time to transition.
+Most insurers allow parents to add licensed dependents at the same address, and the combined premium is lower than two separate policies.
+In our analysis, a 16-year-old saves $2,743 per year based on a family plan compared to buying a separate policy, based on rate filings from last month.
+You will need to switch to your own policy if you move out, buy your own car or turn 26.
+Also, drivers aged 16 to 18 are not able to buy their own policy due to contract limitations.

 2. 2

-Every insurer requires your driver's license number, vehicle identification number (VIN), current address and your desired coverage level before issuing a quote.
-If you're applying with a learner's permit, some insurers require a parent or guardian to co-sign the application.
-Have these documents ready before starting the quote process to avoid delays.
-See what information you need for a car insurance quote for a complete checklist.
+Every insurer requires your driver's license number, vehicle identification number, current address and desired coverage level before issuing a quote.
+Have these ready before starting:

 3. 3